tomeshnet/toronto-community-network-docs/src/operations/working-groups.md

 ## Network Planning, Design and Operations
 Plan, design, implement and maintain a well-functioning community network.

-**NOTE** Regular meetings for this workgroup have been suspended.
+**NOTE** Regular meetings for this working group have been suspended.
 If there is interest in restarting a regular meetup time please let us know.
 Otherwise please direct any questions to the Email or Chat below

 | Spaces      |   |
 |:------------|:--|